fjcaetano/django-admin-thumbnail/README.md

 # Localization

-django-admin-thumbnail is localizable, but currently, the only officially supported languages are pt_BR and en_US.
+django-admin-thumbnail is localizable, but currently, the only officially supported languages are pt_BR, en_US and es.
 But feel free to localize it the way you want and then, send me the .po file for it to be official.

 # Contact